 - VHF and Emergency Ham Radio Communications are supplied for the Michigan ACSDR team by a Communications Team.

-- Donated goods management and distribution.
-In Michigan, this service is proved by a team trained in warehouse management, and in the reception of goods from the public and distribution of goods to the survivors of a disaster.
+Donated goods management and distribution is provided by a team trained in warehouse management and in the reception of goods from the public and distribution of goods to the survivors of a disaster.
 Mobile distribution of goods is also available in Michigan.